makrai/notes/lotfian19-msp-podcast.md

 * we focus on balancing the emotional content in terms of attribute-based
   * dominance is highly correlated with arousal so we do not include this
-  * We prefer attribute-based annotations over categorical annotations because (1) the diversity on the emotional classes considered across studies [3], and (2) the existence of annotations for arousal and valence in many corpora.
+  * We prefer attribute-based annotations over categorical annotations because
+  1. the diversity on the emotional classes considered across studies [3], and
+  1. the existence of annotations for arousal and valence in many corpora.

-* emotion detectors by training different models using available emotional corpora to find the most expressive samples among the unlabeled pool of
+* emotion detectors by training different models using available emotional corpora to find the most expressive samples among the unlabeled pool
   * We formulate the problem as a retrieval task where the objective is to identify sentences with high and low arousal, and high and low valence.
-    Using these methods, we expect a better balance in the emotion distribution over the arousal-valence space by separately targeting these four problems.
+  * we expect a better balance in the emotion distribution over the arousal-valence space by separately targeting these four problems.
-    Other formulations are possible, but are left as future work (eg, retrieving categorical emotions [41], finding hotspots [42], [43]).
+  * Other formulations are possible, but are left as future work
+    * eg retrieving categorical emotions [41], finding hotspots [42], [43]
 * classification, preference learning and regression.
   * classification, we use the confidence level of the claseifiers to retrieve sentences from the pool that are most likely eo be in the target arousal-valence region.
 Using
   * preference learning (ie ranking), we rank unlabeled samples according to their valence or arousal scores, selecting the sentences at the top (high) and bottom (low) of the sorted list.
 Using
   * regression, we directly estimate the arousal and valence scores of the
     * selecting the ones with higher and lower values for each attribute
 * This section describes different solutions under these three ML problems,